-1.1 "Abuse" means any assault as defined in Chapter 11-5, including, but not limited to hitting, kicking, pinching, slapping or the pulling of hair, provided however, unless such is required as an element of offense, it shall not be necessary to prove that the patient or resident was injured thereby, or any assault as defined in Chapter 11-37, or any offense under Chapter 11-10 of the General Laws; or any conduct which harms or is likely to physically harm the resident except where the conduct is a part of the care and treatment, and in furtherance of the health and safety of the resident; or intentionally engaging in a pattern of harassing conduct which causes or is likely to cause emotional or psychological harm to the resident, including but not limited to ridiculing or demeaning a patient or resident, making derogatory remarks to a patient or resident or cursing directed towards a patient or resident, or threatening to inflict physical or emotional harm on a patient.
-1.2 "Alzheimer's Special Care Unit" means any nursing facility that locks, secures, segregates or provides a special program or special unit for residents with a diagnosis of probable Alzheimer's or a related disorder, to prevent or limit access by a resident outside the designated or separated area; ad that advertises or markets the facility as providing specialized Alzheimer/dementia care services.
-1.3 "The capacity of a facility" refers to the maximum potential number of beds which may be accommodated within a facility according to the dimensional limitations of section 42.0 herein.
-1.4 "Change in operator" means a transfer by the governing body or operator of a nursing facility to any other person (excluding delegations of authority to the medical or administrative staff of the facility) of the governing body's authority to: hire or fire the chief executive officer of the nursing facility; a) maintain and control the books and records of the nursing facility; b) c) dispose of assets and incur liabilities on behalf of the nursing facility; or adopt and enforce policies regarding operation of the nursing facility.
+- 1.1 "Abuse" means any assault as defined in Chapter 11-5, including, but not limited to hitting, kicking, pinching, slapping or the pulling of hair, provided however, unless such is required as an element of offense, it shall not be necessary to prove that the patient or resident was injured thereby, or any assault as defined in Chapter 11-37, or any offense under Chapter 11-10 of the General Laws; or - 1.1.1 any conduct which harms or is likely to physically harm the resident except where the conduct is a part of the care and treatment, and in furtherance of the health and safety of the resident; or - 1.1.2 intentionally engaging in a pattern of harassing conduct which causes or is likely to cause emotional or psychological harm to the resident, including but not limited to, ridiculing or demeaning a patient or resident, making derogatory remarks to a patient or resident or cursing directed towards a patient or resident, or threatening to inflict physical or emotional harm on a patient. - 1.2 "Alzheimer Dementia Special Care Unit or Program" means a distinct living environment within a nursing facility that has been physically adapted to accommodate the particular needs and behaviors of those with dementia.
+Such unit provides increased staffing, therapeutic activities designed specifically for those with dementia and trains its staff on an ongoing basis on the effective management of the physical and behavioral problems of those with dementia.
+The residents of such a unit/program have had a standard medical diagnostic evaluation and have been determined to have a diagnosis of Alzheimer dementia or another dementia. - 1.3 "The capacity of a facility" refers to the maximum potential number of beds which may be accommodated within a facility according to the dimensional limitations of section 42.0 herein. - 1.4 "Change in operator" means a transfer by the governing body or operator of a nursing facility to any other person (excluding delegations of authority to the medical or administrative staff of the facility) of the governing body's authority to: - a) hire or fire the chief executive officer of the nursing facility; - b) maintain and control the books and records of the nursing facility; - c) dispose of assets and incur liabilities on behalf of the nursing facility; or - d) adopt and enforce policies regarding operation of the nursing facility.